iOS & Android · Case Study

 The problem

-The wallet had to support four different ERC token standards in one interface.
-ERC20 fungible tokens, ERC721 NFTs, ERC1155 multi-tokens and ERC875 event tickets each behave differently on-chain.
-The UI had to make them all feel like the same experience.
+ERC20 fungible tokens, ERC721 NFTs, ERC1155 multi-tokens and ERC875 tickets each behave differently on-chain, yet the interface had to make them feel like one coherent experience.

 Our fix

-We built a unified token engine that normalizes all four ERC standards into a single data model.
-The UI renders balances, transaction history and transfer flows identically regardless of the underlying standard.
-Thanks to that backend development approach, adding a new token type is a configuration change, not a UI rewrite.
+We built a unified token engine that normalises all four standards into a single data model.
+Through that backend development approach, balances, history and transfer flows render identically regardless of the underlying standard, so adding a new token type became a backend configuration rather than a UI rewrite.

 03